 The God Factor

 Many of us find that a relationship with God is more effective than anything else at removing the hurts that cause our strong and abusive reactions.
 If you feel uneasy about this statement or are wary of organized religion, we understand.
 We intentionally built the rest of this website without mentioning God, faith, or religion.
-We believe anyone who wants to change his behavior can benefit from understanding himself and using the methods we’ve shared, regardless of his religious views or how spiritual he is.
+We believe anyone who wants to change his or her behavior can benefit from understanding themselves and using the methods we’ve shared, regardless of your religious views or how spiritual you are.

 However, we wouldn’t fulfill our mission of giving you every possible resource to make positive changes if we didn’t tell you about this relationship.
 Why is a relationship with God so helpful?
 How can it hold such transformative power?
 The reason is because it can answer the core questions that each of us need to have answered in our lives: Am I lovable?
 Do I measure up?
 Am I valuable?
 Do I have a purpose?
 Can I be forgiven for the things I’ve done wrong and the ways I’ve hurt others?
 Is there hope in the mess I’m facing?
 He answers these vital questions like no other source can, because he created us.

 What does it mean to have a relationship with God?

 Think about what it means if you have a good, close relationship with another person.
 You probably spend time together.
 You communicate with that other person, which means you talk and listen.
 Likely, you know them well.
 You know their character and nature, and can anticipate what they will say or do in a given situation.
 This person is someone you can count on, in the good times and the bad.
 You know they care about you.
 If they care about you a lot, they’ll warn you if they believe you’re about to do something that will not be good for you.